jensz12/Chrome-theme/README.md

 <h1>How to compile a Chrome theme (In Chrome/Chromium)(The official way):</h1>

+* Download the newest release of the theme here: https://github.com/Jensz12site/Chrome-theme/releases
 * Bring up the Extensions management page by going to this URL: chrome://extension.
 * Ensure that the "Developer mode" checkbox in the top right-hand corner is checked.